Tag: funding

 NZ On Air Boosts Journalism Funding by $1.6m

-NZ On Air has extended funding for two journalism initiatives, the Local Democracy Reporting scheme (LDR) and Open Justice, after receiving an additional $1.6m from the Government in Budget 2025.
-The funding aims to support local journalism, with a focus…
+NZ On Air has extended funding for local journalism initiatives, including the Local Democracy Reporting scheme and Open Justice, following a $1.6m boost from the Government's Budget 2025.

 Politics and GovernmentMediaBusinessGeneral PoliticsFederal GovernmentDigital and Print PublishingMedia Crisis NZ On AirLocal Democracy ReportingOpen JusticeJournalismFundingAmie Mills